ipcjk/ixgen/Readme.md

     ixgen -buildcache

 ### peering.ini ###
-The _peering.ini_ is an almost self-explainable configuration file, that is using sectors and lists for configuration.
+The _peering.ini_ is an easy configuration file, that is using sectors and lists.

 For every Internet Exchange that needs to be configured, a section head combination with the original record name of the Exchange and a possible network name , that can be both